bfield1/dmft/README.md

 This code applied to the kagome lattice was used in the following paper:

-Benjamin Lowe *et. al* (2023).
-Gate control of Mott metal-insulator transition in a 2D metal-organic framework. https://arxiv.org/abs/2305.14983
+Benjamin Lowe *et. al*, *Nature Communications* (2024).
+Local gate control of Mott metal-insulator transition in a 2D metal-organic framework. https://doi.org/10.1038/s41467-024-47766-8

 A paper regarding the substrates submodule is in preparation.